footworkjs/animate.css/README.md

   </head>
   ```

-2. Add the class `animatedIn` to the parent element of the element you want to animate into view.

-3. Finally you need to add one of the following classes to the elements (direct children of the parent) you want to animate:
+1. You need to add one of the following classes to the elements (direct children of the parent) you want to animate:

   * `fadeIn`
   * `fadeInDown`